nfsrules/qwen2.5VL-R1/README.md

 ## 📼 Generate Synthetic Dataset

-Generate synthetic videos of a moving ball with corresponding labels and optional:
+Generate synthetic videos of a moving ball with corresponding labels and optional support for:

--  CoT (Chain-of-Thought) generation for reasoning models
+-  CoT (Chain-of-Thought) thinking generation for reasoning models
--  Two video augmentations supported (blur and crop)
+-  Video ugmentations (blur and crop) with default probability of 0.2

 ```bash